xabbu42/Master/arbeit.md

 }

 So for the remaining of the proof we will have to check if weakening
-$P$ on the left helps to construct a prehistoric loop free proof.
+$P$ on the left helps to construct a prehistoric-cycle-free proof.

 2\.\ case: The last rule is a $(□ ⊃)$ rule with $□(P ∧ ¬□P)$ as the principal formula.
-We get as premise the sequent $P ∧¬□P, □(P ∧ ¬□P → P), □(P ∧¬□P) ⊃$ which again by invertibility and an easy deduction is provable prehistoric loop free iff $P, □(P ∧ ¬□P → P), □(P ∧¬□P) ⊃ □P$ is provable prehistoric loop free.
+We get as premise the sequent $P ∧¬□P, □(P ∧ ¬□P → P), □(P ∧¬□P) ⊃$ which again by invertibility and an easy deduction is provable prehistoric-cycle-free iff $P, □(P ∧ ¬□P → P), □(P ∧¬□P) ⊃ □P$ is provable prehistoric-cycle-free.
 It is clear that using $(□ ⊃)$ rules on this sequent just adds additional copies of the existing formulas.^[TODO more formally?]
-So by contraction if there is a prehistoric loop free proof for this sequent, then there is also one ending in a $(⊃ □)$ rule.
-The premise of this rule has to have the form $□(P ∧ ¬□P → P) ⊃ P$ to avoid a prehistoric loop.
+So by contraction if there is a prehistoric-cycle-free proof for this sequent, then there is also one ending in a $(⊃ □)$ rule.
+The premise of this rule has to have the form $□(P ∧ ¬□P → P) ⊃ P$ to avoid a prehistoric cycle.
 But the following Kripke model shows that $□(P ∧ ¬□P → P) → P$ is not a theorem of S4 and therefore not provable at all: $w = \{¬P\}, R =
 \{(w, w)\}$.
 We have $w \Vdash P ∧ ¬□P → P$ because $w \Vdash ¬P$ and